MicrosoftDocs/learn/learn-pr/github/github-copilot-management-and-customizations/includes/6-summary.md

 ## How to provide feedback

 If you have content feedback or suggested changes for this Microsoft Learn module, https://github.com/githubpartners/microsoft-learn/issues/new/choose.
-GitHub maintains this content and a team member will triage the request.
+This content is maintained by GitHub, and a team member will triage the request.
 Thank you for taking the time to improve our content!